Tampa International Airport People Movers: Landside/Airside shuttles

-The four currently operating airside automated guideway transit (AGT) people mover systems operate as shuttles connecting the main terminal on Level 3 to airside concourses A, C, E, and F. Each airside has its own line, which consists of two guideways with an emergency walkway between them (which can be used to evacuate a shuttle or be used for people to walk should the shuttles fail).
+The four currently operating airside automated guideway transit (AGT) people mover systems operate as shuttles connecting the main terminal on Level 3 to airside concourses A, C, E, and F. Each airside has its own line, which consists of two guideways with an emergency walkway between them (which can be used to evacuate a shuttle or for people to walk should the shuttles fail).
 On each line, the two guideways each carry a two-car train (one red train and one blue train) consisting of Innovia APM 100 vehicles built by Bombardier Transportation.
 The shuttles simply run back and forth between the main terminal and the airsides buildings.
 Passengers board on an island platform between the two guideways and disembark on side platforms at both ends.
 All main terminal platforms contain platform screen doors, while the airside platforms contain steel doors.
 The vehicles are serviced at the airside stations where maintenance bays exist beneath the guideways.

 Tampa Mayor Jane Castor delivers pre-recorded greetings to travelers on the shuttles as they run between the stations.
 Tampa's previous mayor Bob Buckhorn also provided these greetings during his tenure as Mayor of Tampa.